codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

     ![Installing the Pulse Jira app](images/jira-installing.png)

+    !!! note
+        You can only integrate one Pulse organization with each Jira instance.

 1. Wait until you get a confirmation that Pulse successfully created the integration and the necessary webhooks on Jira.

     If there was an error please [contact support](mailto:pulsesupport@codacy.com).